IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-resizing.md

 # {Platform}  {ComponentTitle} Column Resizing Overview

-The {ProductName} Column Resizing feature in {Platform} {ComponentTitle} allows users to easily adjust the width of the columns of the `Grid`.
+The {ProductName} Column Resizing feature in {Platform} {ComponentTitle} allows users to easily adjust the width of the columns of the `{ComponentTitle}`.
 By default, they will see a temporary resize indicator while the drag resizing operation is in effect.
 There are several resizing options available - Resizing Columns in Pixels/Percentages, Restrict Column Resizing, Auto-Size Columns on Double Click, and Auto-Size Columns on Initialization.

 ## {Platform}  {ComponentTitle} Column Resizing Example